lss-1138/SegRNN/README.md

 ## Comparison Results for Lookback L = 96

 There was a longstanding bug in our current framework where the last batch of data was discarded during the testing phase (i.e., `drop_last = False`).
 This might have affected the model's performance, especially when using a large batch size on small datasets.
-We have now fixed this issue (see `data_provider/data_factory.py` and `exp\exp_main.py`).
+We have now fixed this issue (see [data_provider/data_factory.py](https://github.com/lss-1138/SegRNN/blob/d1302489e5234dce2085a356b56b934f14b1e338/data_provider/data_factory.py#L19) and [exp/exp_main.py](https://github.com/lss-1138/SegRNN/blob/d1302489e5234dce2085a356b56b934f14b1e338/exp/exp_main.py#L305)).

 In addition, many recent works have tested their models' performance with a Lookback of L = 96.
-To investigate SegRNN’s performance with a shorter input window, we reran SegRNN using MSE as the loss function under the fixed framework (the run script is located in `scripts/SegRNN/Lookback_96`).
+To investigate SegRNN’s performance with a shorter input window, we reran SegRNN using MSE as the loss function under the fixed framework (the run script is located in [scripts/SegRNN/Lookback_96](https://github.com/lss-1138/SegRNN/tree/main/scripts/SegRNN/Lookback_96)).

 The comparison results below indicate that SegRNN still achieves state-of-the-art performance with a Lookback of 96.
-(Results for models other than SegRNN are taken from iTransformer.)
+(Results for models other than SegRNN are taken from [iTransformer](https://arxiv.org/pdf/2310.06625).)

 |  |  | SegRNN |  | iTransformer |  | TimesNet |  | PatchTST |  | Crossformer |  | DLinear |  | FEDformer |  |